-Recently, I have had an extraordinarily high number of people ask me what the Scriptures teach about burial versus cremation.
-Not being the sharpest tool in the shed, I did not put together that this is most likely on account of the economy.
-Yesterday, I happened to be speaking with the owner of a funeral home who said, “People just aren’t dying like they used to.”
-Immediately thinking, “He can’t mean that people aren’t dying at the same rate as they used to, ” I thought, “he must mean that they are opting for cremation over burial for economical purposes.”
+Over the years, numerous people have asked me what the Scriptures teach about burial versus cremation.
+Yesterday, I happened to be speaking with the owner of a funeral home who said, "People just aren't dying like they used to."
+Immediately thinking, "He can't mean that people aren't dying at the same rate as they used to, " I thought, "he must mean that they are opting for cremation over burial for economical purposes."
 This was precisely what he was suggesting.
 In fact, he told me that there are even cremation services that are advertising on television now.
-You can get a $9.99 special at one such place in the area.
+You can get a $999 special at one such place in the area.
 So, the question remains: What, if anything does the Scripture say about burial?
 The answer might surprise you.

 The Genesis narrative helps us understand that the promise was not ultimately about the land of Israel, since Abraham never inherited any part of the land of Israel except for a burial place that he bought for himself, Sarah, Isaac, Rebecca, Jacob and Leah (Gen. 23; Gen. 49:31).
 The purchase of the burial place was actually an act of faith.
 Abraham was hoping for the bodily resurrection that God promised.
 S.G.
 Degraaf captures the theological significance so well when he notes: